Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 added server code from my lab, as base for forking - 10 min

 ### 2025-01-07 - Work on skeleton code
-added client skeleton code and game skeleton - 20 min
+added client skeleton code and game skeleton - 20 min added correct imports and other needed funcs for base server and client - 8 min